worldline/angular-training/docs/src/routing/README.md

 :::

 ::: warning When to use snapshot
 The `paramMap` and `queryParamMap` properties are `Observables` because of optimisations.
-Indeed, when navigating to the same route but with different paramaters (e.g. /books/123 => /books/456), Angular doesn't reload the component but propagates the new parameters via theses `Observables`.
+Indeed, when navigating to the same route but with different paramaters (e.g. /books/123 => /books/456), Angular doesn't reload the component but propagates the new parameters via these `Observables`.

 What does it mean ?
 If you only allow the navigation to the same route via the address bar, you are covered when using the snapshot.
 However, if you provide a means to navigate to the same route via a link (such as a "Next" and "Previous" mechanism), you have to listen to the `paramMap`/`queryParamMap` changes.
 :::